Tim Hecker: Film

 Hecker composed the score for 2016's The Free World, selected to be shown in the U.S. Dramatic Competition section at the 2016 Sundance Film Festival.
 He composed the score for BBC Two drama series The North Water directed by Andrew Haigh and based on Ian McGuire's novel of the same name.

 Hecker also composed the score for the Austrian drama and horror film Luzifer, which won the Best Actor Award for Franz Rogowski at Fantastic Fest in 2021 and Best Actress Award for Susanne Jensen and Best Actor Award for Franz Rogowski at the 2021 Sitges Film Festival.

 Hecker composed the score for Infinity Pool, the 2023 film by Canadian director Brandon Cronenberg, starring Alexander Skarsgård and Mia Goth, which premiered at the Sundance Film Festival.

 Personal life

-Hecker pursued a professional career outside music and worked as a policy analyst for the Canadian Government in the early 2000s.
+Hecker pursued a professional career outside music, working as a policy analyst for the Canadian Government in the early 2000s.
 After leaving his employment in 2006 he enrolled at McGill University to study for a PhD, with a thesis on urban noise that was published in 2014.
 He has also worked there as a lecturer in sound culture in the Art History and Communications department.

 Hecker is a Buddhist and a former Catholic.
 He started studying Buddhism and practiced meditation in his studio during the start of the COVID-19 pandemic.